bvenn/ARC/README.md

 ### Assay

-All measurment (self generated) datasets are considert as assays (immutable input data)
+All measurement (self generated) datasets are considered as assays (immutable input data)

 `/assays/<assay>`
 : folder for an essay, name is arbitrary